 The average effective carbon rate for a fuel is defined as total energy taxes paid divided by the total amount of carbon dioxide emitted through combustion of the fuel.
-This definition includes tax expenditures such as tax rebates, tax repayments and reduced tax rates, as well as direct subsidies.
-Tax expenditures are estimated using the revenue foregone method.
+This definition includes tax expenditures (such as tax exemptions, tax repayments and reduced tax rates), price supports, and other government revenue forgone, as well as direct subsidies.
+Tax expenditures are estimated using the revenue forgone method.

 The OECD maintains a database of national energy taxes called the Taxing Energy Use database and uses it to report effective carbon rates for different sectors and fuels in OECD countries.
-We used similar concepts to the OECD but developed our own methodology for this release.
+We used similar concepts to the OECD for this release.